robfatland/reorganiseduponthefloor/cubase/README.md

 ## Scoring

-The best approach I've found to date is to create and then mute a score track in MIDI.
-This is easy to edit and quantify.
-This in turm feeds the Score editor; and from there we have a printed piece of music.
-Then mute the MIDI track and record audio.
+The best approach I've found to date is to build a MIDI track that is intended for a score.
+MIDI is easy to edit and quantify.
+The MIDI feeds the Score editor, so printed music.
+Then mute the MIDI track and record it from a real instrument.

+Sometimes we start from a keyboard part and want to decompose that into a bassline and a guitar part.
+I find it helpful to duplicate the keyboard and treat the lower copy as the proto-bassline.
+Delete everything except the lowest note and change the VST Instrument.
+Then on the upper track do the converse.

+The Cubase Score Editor is a learning curve proposition.
+Do the learning curve before trying to create a score for a project.
+This is painful because it feels slow.

 ## Side-chaining